licheez/pvWayNugs/src/CsProvider/nc09/Components/pvNugsCsProviderNc9MsSql/readme.md

 - **Config Mode**: Username required when not using integrated security
 - **StaticSecret Mode**: Username and SecretName required
 - **DynamicSecret Mode**: SecretName required

+> **Backward Compatibility:**
+> - If you use the old flat config style, it is automatically mapped to a single row named "Default".
+> - The provider is fully compliant with the IOptions pattern and supports named options for multi-tenant/multi-db scenarios.

 ## 🏢 **Enterprise Scenarios**